 It’s not until the Health and Human Services Commission denies the application they discover the difficulty of doing it right.
 When the case is denied, the benefits lost are substantial.
 The state has numerous reasons for denial.
 Any one of them means you lose those benefits forever.

 Think about that for minute.

 Federal Medicaid rules require states to process a request for assistance in 45 days.
+But here’s the rub: Some applications take longer.
 A more likely time table is between 60 and 90 days.
-Some applications take longer.

 Now consider that a patient must be in a “Medicaid certified bed” for 30 days before processing the paperwork.
 So let’s do the math.
 To keep it easy to follow, I’ll assume nursing

 Suppose that your spouse, parent or grandparent needs nursing home care.
 You admit him or her to the facility of your choice.
 You write a check for $5,000 for the nursing home’s first month rent.
 You expect Medicaid to cover the expense once it approves the application.

 A month later you submit the application.
 You’re now at month #2.

 The nursing home demands another $5,000.
 You nervously pay the fee clinging to the belief Medicaid will cover that cost, too.
 Let’s assume the caseworker acts quickly and completes her review within 45 days.

 You’re now into the third month of the nursing home stay.
 Half way into month 3 the Medicaid agency determines your loved one doesn’t meet eligibility criteria.
 The application is not approved.
 At this point you’ve paid $12,500 out of pocket to the nursing home.

 What if the Medicaid agency takes 90 days to come to the denial rather than 45?
 Your exposure mushrooms to $20,000.
 You no longer sleep through the night.
 Now you’re worrying about financial ruin.
 What impact will that have on you and your family?
 On the care your family member needs?